torrescristian/beer-catalogue/README.md

 - You only need to consider what is explicitly requested in this document.
 - You will need to interact with the `beers` endpoint.
 You only need to concern yourself with GET requests.
 - The `beers` endpoint is available at: https://api.punkapi.com/v2/beers
 - [x] It is only available over HTTPS and CORS is enabled.
 You can paginate by providing the query parameters `page` and `per_page`.
-The `Beer` resources returned by the server // 3 sp
+The `Beer` resources returned by the server
 - Kindly check and read all the requirements.